SEO and SEM may seem like industry buzzwords that were created to squeeze more money out of your marketing budget.

 Search Engine Marketing

-SEM allows you to market your quality content to your targeted audience through paid advertising.
-There are many different forms of paid advertising, such as Google Adwords and social media sponsored posts.
+SEM, also known as Search Engine Advertising (SEA) allows you to market your quality content to your targeted audience through paid advertising.
+There are many different forms of online advertising, such as Google Adwords and social media sponsored posts.
+Google Adwords campaigns are generally based off a Pay-per-Click (PPC) pricing model, which means that you will only pay when a user clicks on your ad.

 With a small amount of budget, your ad can shoot to the top of your audience’s search, resulting in a higher click-through rate to your website.